squillero/computer-sciences/Python/exams/battleship/README.md

     -#---##---
     -#--------

 The program asks the names of the files containing the ship positions.
-It then reads the players' moves from the file moves.txt.
+It then reads the players' moves from the file `moves.txt`.
 Each row of the file contains the coordinates of a shot in the format `R,C` where `R` (row index) is a letter between A and J, and `C` (column index) is a number between 1 and 10.
 The shots are related to alternating players: first row player 1, second row player 2, third row player 1, etc.

     A,1
     F,5